-7 Proven Ways To Lose Weight After an Accident (or Anytime)
+7 Proven Ways To Lose Weight After an Accident or Injury

 Over 4 million people are injured in car accidents each year in the US.
 Unfortunately, injuries usually mean less activity and little exercise, which often leads to weight gain.

 Fortunately, recent research has shown that there are proven ways to lose weight and keep it off.
-Below are 7 tips proven to help you lose weight and feel better.
+Below are 7 tips proven to help you lose weight and feel better, even if you’re dealing with a nagging injury.

 1. Small Steps Equals Big Weight Loss